global-synchronizer-foundation/configs/processes/validator-onboarding.md

 *Note: If you are only interested in setting up a validator node, you can set up a node on DevNet for practice, then jump to MainNet.
 If you’d like to build, test, or deploy an app, we recommend that you run a node on DevNet, TestNet, and MainNet.*

-*Note: DevNet is open to any whitelisted node, TestNet and MainNet require invitation via an SV sponsor.*
+*Note: DevNet is open to any whitelisted node, TestNet requires an invitation via an SV sponsor, MainNet requires an invitation via an SV sponsor and a separate slot assigned to your node or provided by the sponsor SV.*

 **Docs:**